Your First Teen Bra

 Underwire bras are just what they sound like: bras with a small wire built into the bottom of the cups.
 These are especially good for breasts that are a little bit larger, but many women with small-to-medium breasts find their security comfortable as well.
 These may also include push-up bras, which have padding and structure to make breasts appear larger or sit higher, T-shirt bras, which are designed to give a smoother appearance on the chest, and strapless bras, which are constructed to give support without straps for dresses and tops that are strapless, halter, or otherwise reveal the shoulders.

-This is a(n) image of parfait emma bra
+This is a(n) image of parfait dalis bra

 Soft-cup bras are molded to cup sizes, not fashion sizes like bralettes or training bras, but they’re made of softer materials and do not have an underwire.
 They’re a great teen bra if your breasts are a little larger but you don’t need or want an underwire.